SAP-samples/hana-shine-xsa/exercises/exercise06/README.md

 ```
 ![Alt text](./images/Update_XSapp.jpg "xs-app.json")

 > This file xs-app.json is used by Approuter to route the request to correct backend.
-Since we have added a new search service, this needs to be added to xs-app.json so that Approuter knows where to route the calls to search service implemented in exercise 5
+Since we have added a new search service, this needs to be added to xs-app.json so that Approuter knows where to route the calls to search service implemented in exercise 5.
-4. Navigate to resources->sales-ui->view
+4. Navigate to resources->sales-ui->view.
-5. Right click on view
+5. Right click on view.
-6. Click New -> File
+6. Click New -> File.
 7. In New File pop up provide file name as search.controller.js.
 Copy below code to the file

 ```js